-Let’s try an experiment.
-Stand up and sense how you are breathing.
+To better understand relationships between posture, breathing, and indigenous culture, I often recommend that my students try an experiential exercise that I call “the Paleolithic Posture.”
+(Cohen K 2006) Stand up and sense how you are breathing.
 Now place your palms on your abdomen and sense the degree of movement that occurs there naturally as you breathe.
 You should feel the abdomen gently expanding as you inhale and effortlessly releasing as you exhale.
 Next, lock your knees.
 Notice if your breathing rate has changed.
 What about the depth of breathing?
 Is your abdomen still moving the same way and with the same ease?
 Once again sense the breath with your knees bent, so you are clear about the difference.
 You probably discovered that locked knees result in quick breathing.
 Stress can cause quick breathing, but it also goes in the other direction.
 Locked knees and poor posture produce quick breathing which causes or worsens stress.

 Obviously, we breathe more slowly when the knees are slightly bent.
 There is an equally important but more subtle effect of bent versus locked knees.
 Stand barefoot on the ground.
 Notice the feeling of the ground, the texture and temperature.
 Now, lock your knees.
 Has your sensitivity changed?
 When the knees are locked we become literally “up tight” and lose our sense of grounding, both physically and psychologically.
 Going back to the hunter analogy, effective hunters know that you must walk with knees bent.
 When the knees are bent, you move silently through the bush.
 And bent knees enhance sensitivity in the bottoms of the feet.
 You can feel the ground, especially through a moccasin, and quickly withdraw the foot when it steps on a branch, lest the branch break and you scare away the deer that would have fed your family.